arashnm80/arashnm80.github.io/quotes.md

 > We accept the life we think we deserve.

+> Be so big that this world seem small next to you.

 > A real loser is someone who's so afraid of not winning he doesn't even try.

 > The first principle is that I must not fool myself, and I'm the easiest person to fool.